App Development: User Guide

 A related node in your schema - APP-COMMONS - contains those parts of your application which are reused across applications.
 Examples are styles, components and assets.

 Start by adding the WEB-APPLICATION node to your schema.
-Even though the name suggests it is for web apps, but it is used for both web and mobile apps.
+Even though the name suggests it is for web apps, it is used for both web and mobile apps.
 If your web and mobile apps have similar structure, you can first define a structure and then clone it - this will save you the effort of defining the structure again.
 Once the basic structure is in place, you can develop the two independently.
 The structure, for our purpose, consists of-

 1. The pages (APP-PAGE node) and their layout.